When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

+We start with the converse direction.
+It is easy to see that any chase proof of~$Q'$ formed from~$I_0^\lift$ using~$\Gamma^\lift$ can be converted to a chase proof from~$I_0$ using~$\Gamma$.
+Indeed, Proposition~\ref{prop:linearizeaccessids} ensures that any Boolean CQ over the primed signature that is derivable in~$I_0^\lift$ using~$\Sigma^\lift$ can be derived in~$I_0$ using~$\Sigma$ and~$\Delta$.
+And the Boolean CQs that are derivable using~$\Gamma^\lift$ are those that can be derived by first applying chase steps using $\Sigma^\lift$ to produce some set $S$ of primed facts, and then applying chase steps involving constraints of $\Sigma'$ to the facts of~$S$.
+By converting $S$ to a Boolean CQ we see that we can derive a homomorphic image of $S$ using $\Sigma$ and $\Delta$.
+Thus all Boolean CQs that can be obtained from~$I_0^\lift$ using~$\Gamma^\lift$ can also be obtained using $\Sigma$, $\Delta$, and $\Sigma'$.

-It is easy to see that proofs formed from~$I_0^\lift$ using~$\Gamma^\lift$ can be simulated by a proof formed from~$I_0$ using~$\Gamma$, so we focus on showing the converse.
-We can observe that it suffices to consider chase proofs where we first fire rules of~$\Sigma^\lift$ to get a set of primed facts $I_1$, and we then fire rules of~$\Sigma'$ to get $I_2$.
-From Proposition~\ref{prop:linearizeaccessids} we know that using the axioms of the linearization, which are in~$\Gamma^\lift$, we can derive a set of primed facts~$I'_1 = I_1$ Now we can apply the rules of~$\Sigma'$ to~$I'_1$ to get a set $I'_2$ that is a homomorphic image of~$I_2$.
-We conclude that~$I'_2$ also has a match of~$Q'$ as required. \end{proof}
+For the forward direction we consider a chase proof of~$Q'$ formed from~$I_0$ using $\Gamma$: that is, using $\Sigma$, $\Sigma'$, and $\Delta$.
+We will show how to obtain a chase proof of $Q'$ from $I_0^\lift$ using steps of~$\Gamma^\lift$.
+We observe that in our input chase proof we can assume that we first fire rules of~$\Sigma \cup \Delta$ to get a set~$S$ of primed facts, and then fire rules of~$\Sigma'$ to get $I'$ containing all the facts of the chase proof.
+Now, from Proposition~\ref{prop:linearizeaccessids} we know that a homomorphic image~$S^\lift$ of the facts of~$S$ can all be derived from~$I_0^\lift$ using $\Gamma^\lift$.
+As $\Gamma^\lift$ contains $\Sigma'$, we can also derive a homomorphic image of the facts of~$I'$ from $S^\lift$, and thus derive homomorphic images of the facts in the chase proof of $Q'$.
+This justifies that $Q'$ is also entailed by~$I_0^\lift$ and $\Gamma^\lift$, concluding the proof. \end{proof}

-Hence, we can solve the query containment problem by checking whether the set of primed facts corresponding to~$Q'$ can be derived from $I_0^\lift$ by chasing with $\Gamma^\lift$, and this can be determined using Proposition~\ref{prop:semiwidthclassic}.
+Claim~\ref{clm:amdequiv} implies that to solve the $\amd$ problem, it suffices determine whether the set of primed facts corresponding to~$Q'$ can be derived from $I_0^\lift$ by applying chase steps with $\Gamma^\lift$.
+This in turn can be determined using Proposition~\ref{prop:semiwidthclassic}.
 This concludes the proof of Theorem~\ref{thm:npidsbounds} in the case without result bounds.